Formula For Inferred Meaning

-Now for ‘Himanshu’, we can conclude like.
+Now for ‘Himanshu’, we can conclude.

 - Himanshu is a diligent person.

-- Himanshu is dedicated, strong-minded person.
+- Himanshu is a dedicated, strong-minded person.

-Now all these three conclusions will be called as inferences which were drawn, based on the information provided in the example.
+Now all these three conclusions will be called inferences which were drawn, based on the information provided in the example.
 Hence inferences can be more than one also.

 Inference always uses facts to define other facts.
 For instance, if there is a snake in the house, anyone probably would infer that it will bite someone.
 Thus inference can be true or wrong, reasonable or groundless, valid or invalid.

 Mainly two conditions are required in any statement to work as a conclusion.
-First is that conclusion must be logically derived statement.
+First is that conclusion must be a logically derived statement.
 Another one is, it does not include inferences from the given statement.
-For instance, if today is a board exam for Anurag, who lives alone in Delhi and it is heavy rain outside, and he doesn’t drive a vehicle and he knows one of his friend go to school by car.
-So, conclusion would be that he would contact his friend to take him to the exams.
+For instance, if today is a board exam for Anurag, who lives alone in Delhi and it is heavy rain outside, and he doesn’t drive a vehicle and he knows one of his friends go to school by car.
+So, the conclusion would be that he would contact his friend to take him to the exams.

 - Deduction Inferences